 According to MoneyWeb, who reported on this very subject a couple of years ago, only two South African insurance companies have admitted to using social media at the assessment stage.
 It may be that some insurers are still reluctant to use this kind of approach, or it could be that they are concerned about privacy rights, or flouting laws that forbid the interception of communication.

 Most insurance policies, however, require us, at claims stage, to provide all proof of what has occurred.
 Therefore, consent to use information in our social media accounts could be implied.
 And as stated before, pretty much everything we put online is already in public domain, and therefore no longer private.

-This may work for sniffing out fraudulent claims, but how will it affect honest claims in the future?
-If for instance, you post photos of the interior of your house or security system and are then promptly robbed?
-What if you declare for the world to see that you’ll be on holiday for two months and your house will be left unoccupied?
+Let's say you've posted photos of the interior of your house or security system, and you're then promptly robbed.
+Or let's say that you declare for the world to see that you’ll be on holiday for two months, and your house will be left unoccupied.
 Could this be construed as reckless, and held against you?

 The best we can hope for is that these companies use the information they find responsibly, and be mindful of everything we do ourselves.
 Every time you sign up, log in or click ‘I Agree’ – you’re relinquishing your right to complete privacy.

 CompareGuru knows what's good - you'll never need another insurance comparison tool again!